SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 ![DSR](dsr.png)

-Direct Server Return is from the architecture layer beside of the gateway as own instance and is from the definition a "flat based" form of loadbalancing.
-In the Direction of Trafficflow, from the public origin source ip to listener.
-From Listener as client side, rewrite the client side ip with the origin source ip to the server side, the responsive member response to origin source ip.
+Direct server return is located next to the gateway, viewed from the architecture layer.

+It is from the definition a "flat based" load balancer.
+In view of the direction of the traffic flow, the original source ip of incoming traffic passes from the "listener" as a client-side and rewrites the client-side ip with the source of origin ip to the server-side, the response of the responding member server then follows the source of origin ip and passes the network default gateway.

 ### 2.2.5  ECMP Loadbalancing

-For this form of Loadbalancing, it will use the function of Routers to forwarding traffic.
-In Wide Area Network there is often the possibility to have multiple datapathes to the dedicate network hops.
-The idea behind is to have network redundancy, where are some of this datapathes are standby. it is handled by routing protocols to it own metrics or "costs" where datapathes take place.
-With ECMP or in long form Equal Path Multi Path will realized by insert the route in forward table of a router  to use the same "costs" to a single destination hop.
+For this form of load balancing, the function of routing is used to forward the traffic.
+In Wide Area Network there is often the possibility to have multiple data paths to the dedicated network hops.

+The idea behind this concept is to have network redundancy, with some of these data paths as a standby.
+This is controlled by routing protocols based on metrics, for example by "costs" where the data paths take place.
+With ECMP or in long form Equal Path Multi Path is realized by inserting the route forward.
-This means you will have an addition form of scheduling  mechanism to manipulate the chosen route.
-ECMP is expressed in [RFC2992](https://www.rfc-editor.org/rfc/rfc2992) the most chosen routing protocol is BGP with Support for scaling virtual services.
+In the routing table of a router, hops are expanded with the same "costs" to a single target.
+This means that you have an additional form of scheduling mechanism manipulate the selected route.
+ECMP is explained in detail in [RFC2992](https://www.rfc-editor.org/rfc/rfc2992). the most used routing protocol is BGP, which supports scaling for virtual services.

 there two forms of Loadbalancing

-Round robin which is known under packet based Loadbalancing
+Round robin, known as package-based load balancing

-session loadbalancing which will decided with every new session, with routes the flow by the first session decision, with schedulers round robin, hashed or least recently using.
+Loadbalancing session decided with any new session, Routes to manipulate the flow through the first session decision.
+This can be done with the schedulers round robin, hashed or least-conection.

 ## 2.3.
 LBaaS in SCS Clouds

-With OpenStack octavia as project is shipped as Loadbalancer as Service in SCS stacks.
+OpenStack brings octavia as its own load balancer as a service solution.
+This can be activated as a service in SCS stacks.
 It works in two scenarios.

 ### 2.3.1 Amphora Provider

 ![amphora](Amphora-diagram.png)

-The amphora provider with ha-instances of amphora's Amphora works in typical OpenStack Projects as instance as single or as HA-Pair.
+The Amphora provider with HA-Instances with named amphora's.
+Amphora works in a service OpenStack project  either as an individual instance, or better as a HA pair.

-An amphora is instance with interface for management  by octavia control plane and an amphora-namespace to handle the loadbalancing and the HA-VIP things itself.
-In the amphora-namespace itself work haproxy as reverse-proxy for http, tcp and TLS termination + keepalived as VRRP and ipvsadm for UDP.
+An amphora instance consists of an interface for management by octavia control plane and an amphora name space to cope with load balancing capability and the HA-VIP things themselves.
+In the amphora-namespace itself work haproxy as reverse proxy for http, tcp and TLS termination, ipvsadm for UDP and high availibility as VRRP.

 ### 2.3.2 OVN Provider

 the Second Provider in Octavia work with the SDN integration Open Virtual Network.
-The Design it much easier from the architecture perspective. the listener is just another router port in the OpenStack Project Router.
+The design is much simpler, viewed from architecture perspective.
+The listener is just another router port in the OpenStack Project Router.
 Logical it works as DSR based Loadbalancing, which controlled by the Openflow definition of OVN.